tbuteler/wp-activity-logs/README.md

 	// 0 means no limit
 	define('CK_LOG_MAX_ROWS', 0);

-Logs to load on dashboard at a time:
+Amount of logs to load on dashboard widget at a time:

 	define('CK_LOG_DEFAULT_LIMIT', 25);